magento/architecture/design-documents/graph-ql/coverage/customer-orders.md

     order_date: String! # date when the order was placed.
     status: String! # current status of the order.
     order_number: String! # order number.
-    items: [OrderItem] # collection of all the items purchased
+    items: [OrderItem]! # collection of all the items purchased
     prices: SalesPricesInterface! # prices details for the order.
     invoices: [Invoice]! # invoice list for the order.
     credit_memos: [CreditMemo]! # credit memo list for the order.